ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

 3M, Du-Bro or HobbyKing Foam
 ----------------------------

-One of the following three types of foam should be cut into small 1cm ~ 2cm cubes and attached to each of the four corners of the flight controller as described on the :ref:`Mounting the Flight Controller wiki page <common-mounting-the-flight-controller>`:
+One of the following three types of foam should be cut into small 1cm ~ 2cm cubes and attached to each of the four corners of the autopilot as described on the :ref:`Mounting the Autopilot wiki page <common-mounting-the-flight-controller>`:

-- `3M foam sold by mRobotics <https://store.mrobotics.io/product-p/mro-pxfoams-mr.htm>`__ is sticky on both sides and comes pre-cut so that individual cubes can be easily attached to the flight controller
+- `3M foam sold by mRobotics <https://store.mrobotics.io/product-p/mro-pxfoams-mr.htm>`__ is sticky on both sides and comes pre-cut so that individual cubes can be easily attached to the autopilot
 - `Du-Bro 1/4" R/C foam <https://www.dubro.com/products/r-c-protective-foam-rubber>`__
 - `HobbyKing orange foam <https://hobbyking.com/en_us/anti-vibration-foam-orange-latex-190mm-x-140mm-x-6mm.html?___store=en_us>`__ (discontinued)

-For the last two options "carpet fixing tape" will be required to attach the foam to the flight controller and vehicle frame
+For the last two options "carpet fixing tape" will be required to attach the foam to the autopilot and vehicle frame

 .. image:: ../../../images/Vibration_3MFoam.jpg
     :target: ../_images/Vibration_3MFoam.jpg

-For vehicles with :ref:`internal combustion engines <common-ice>`, the flight controller should be mounted on an intermediate plate with `self adhesive lead weights <https://www.amazon.com/Great-Planes-Segmented-Weights-6-Ounce/dp/B0015KLJE0>`__ added to increase its mass
+For vehicles with :ref:`internal combustion engines <common-ice>`, the autopilot should be mounted on an intermediate plate with `self adhesive lead weights <https://www.amazon.com/Great-Planes-Segmented-Weights-6-Ounce/dp/B0015KLJE0>`__ added to increase its mass

 Gel pads
 --------

 #.
-Cut one of the recommended gels into 1cm ~ 2cm cubes and attach to each corner of the flight controller.
+Cut one of the recommended gels into 1cm ~ 2cm cubes and attach to each corner of the autopilot.
 Possible gels include:

    -  `Kyosho Zeal Gel Tape <https://www.amainhobbies.com/kyosho-zeal-vibration-absorption-gyro-reciever-mounting-gel-1-sheet-kyoz8006/p19713>`__ performs best and is available from Amazon, E-Bay and A-Main Hobbies
    -  `United States Silicone Gel Tape and Pads (V10Z62MGT5 tape recommended) <http://www.vibrationmounts.com/RFQ/VM08010.htm>`__